-Wallace Community College awards certificates for programs below the degree level designed for students who plan to seek employment based on competencies and skills attained through these programs of study.
-Program certificates require at least 30 semester credit hours but no more than 60.
-Short certificates are awarded for programs equal to or less than 29 semester hours and contain at least 9 semester credit hours.
-Information regarding the length of certificate programs appears with the appropriate instructional programs throughout this catalog.
+Wallace Community College awards program certificates and short certificates that are below the degree level.
+Program certificates are designed for students who plan to seek employment based on competencies and skills attained through specific programs of study.
+These program certificates require a minimum of 30 semester credit hours, but no more than 60 semester credit hours.
+Program certificates are not designed for transfer to a senior institution.